WordCounter.vip

 Translation is priced per source word.
 Enter the client's URL with 'Count main content only' enabled to exclude navigation and footer text.
 The word count shown is the translatable body content — your accurate basis for per-word pricing.

-Why Website Word Count Analysis Matters
+Why Your Website Word Count Matters for SEO

 Content analysis goes beyond word count.
 The combination of depth, structure, readability, and vocabulary diversity determines how Google's quality systems perceive a page's value relative to competing results.